 I wrote last week about all the amazing ways that starting a blog has changed my life; the opportunities it’s brought and the friends I’ve made as a result.
-But, as with everything, there’s a different side to the coin, a dark side if you will and I have most definitely had some negative experiences as well as positives.
+But, as with everything, there’s a different side to the coin, the dark side of blogging if you will and I have most definitely had some negative experiences as well as positives.

 So in the spirit of ‘journalism’ it’s only fair that I share with you the bad as well as the good.